NielsDB140/NielsDB140.github.io/_posts/2026-02-06-What-the-EAT-Lancet-recommendations-do-not-say-about-milk.md

 <img src="/assets/img/Average_milk_consumption.png" title="Countries where average milk consumption per capita exceeds 500 g/day" alt="Countries where average milk consumption per capita exceeds 500 g/day." style="display: block; margin: auto auto auto 0;" />

+This severely downplays the potential of a shift away from dairy.
+By EAT-Lancet’s own calculations, the global dairy herd would shrink by only 4%[^10].
+Further reductions are certainly possible, but because these would be health-neutral, they are not considered in the Commission’s analysis (although they are hinted at as a theoretical mitigation option on page 18).

+**What does this imply?**
+First, while milk can be part of a healthy diet, it remains a highly unsustainable method for protein supply[^11].
+Those stating that the PHD proves that milk is a necessary part of a sustainable diet, or that the PHD demonstrates a global shortage of milk, are overstretching the findings of the EAT-Lancet Commission (and might be trying to sell milk).

+Second, the PHD is better for the environment, but *better* is not the same as *sufficient*.
+The climate crisis and the collapse of global ecosystems require urgent and drastic measures to avoid tipping points and to maintain a liveable planet.
+Whether it's the recent science on the [plausible imminence](https://www.theguardian.com/environment/2025/aug/28/collapse-critical-atlantic-current-amoc-no-longer-low-likelihood-study) of an AMOC collapse, the destruction of lives and livelihoods by [massive floods](https://www.worldweatherattribution.org/la-nina-climate-change-high-exposure-and-vulnerability-combined-led-to-devastating-floods-in-parts-of-southern-africa/) last month in Southern Africa, or the simple fact that we are seemingly speedrunning towards 1.5°C of global heathing: it is clear that we require drastic measures.
+Steering milk consumption towards the lower end of the 0 – 500 g/day range is more in tune with the speed and scale of action required[^12].

 ---
 ## Footnotes and references
 [^1]: [EAT-Lancet Commission 2025 report](https://www.thelancet.com/journals/lancet/article/PIIS0140-6736(25)01201-2/fulltext), Page 5